20% Off Your Installed Project this June. Plus, $0 Down, 0% Interest, 0 Payments for 12 Months*

 Visible Transmittance measures how much natural light enters your home.
 The higher the number, the more light that passes through.
 Higher Visible Transmittance can reduce reliance on artificial light to illuminate a room.

 Air Leakage refers to how much air will enter a room through a product.
 A lower number means fewer leaks.
+It's an optional listing on a NFRC window label.

 Ratings Vary by Climate Zone

 ENERGY STAR uses four climate zones: Northern, North Central, South Central, and Southern.
-It has established U-Factor ratings and SHGC figures for each climate zone.
+It has established U-factor ratings and SHGC figures for each climate zone.
 Those ratings help people find windows that make the most sense for their climate.

 What Makes Windows Energy Efficient?